-An API (application programming interface) is essentially the “middle man” of the layers and systems within an application or a software.
+An API is essentially the “middle man” of the layers and systems within an application or software.

-API testing is performed at the message layer without GUI.
+API (application programming interface) testing is performed at the message layer without GUI.
 It is a part of integration testing that determines whether the APIs meet the testers’ expectations of functionality, reliability, performance, and security.

 There are two broad classes of web service for Web API: SOAP and REST.

 SOAP (Simple Object Access Protocol) is a standard protocol defined by the W3C standards for sending and receiving web service requests and responses.

 REST (REpresentational State Transfer) is the web standards-based architecture that uses HTTP.
 Unlike SOAP-based Web services, there is no official standard for RESTful Web APIs.

 Here are 10 basic tips that you need to know for API testing: